matthewgallina/smockin/README.md

         mock endpoints.
 Where a match is made, the proxy server will proceed to return the mock instead to the caller.

-        Please note this specific feature is still in BETA.
+        Please note this specific feature is still in BETA and only will work with mocks served from the root context path of the mock server.